isiahmeadows/mithril.js/design/rationale.md

 - Quite often, you don't need just values, but a full template.
 Normally, you'd do `...someAttrs(foo, bar, baz)` where `someAttrs` returns an attributes object, but this would let you elide that boilerplate.
 - Sometimes, the attributes you might need relies on context.
 In Mithril v2 and prior, there was no concept of context, so it was just relying on global state, but with this redesign, that *can* happen.
 I've seen it even happen in React.

+The ability to group and abstract over groups of attributes with local state is exploited to near insanity for [the transition API](mvp-utils/transition.md) - that userland utility isn't made of magic, even though it might as well be.

 And finally, you'll often see the flow of information broken.
 You'll be reading this tree, reading all the attributes, and suddenly you run into a giant block of barely related code, that of an event listener.
 People are already frequently using one of two workarounds for this in most frameworks using tree diffing techniques:

 1. Saving the function at the beginning or as a class method - this is a common idiom in nearly every JSX and hyperscript in my experience, where the framework allows inline listeners.